OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 After this, he will turn back towards the fortresses of his own land but will stumble and fall, and will not be found.

 ## Daniel 11:20
-His successor will send out a tax collector to maintain the royal splendour.
+His successor will send out an official to collect taxes to maintain the royal splendour.
 In a few years, however, he will be destroyed, yet not in anger or in battle.

 ## Daniel 11:21
-He will be succeeded by a despicable person who has not been given the honour of royalty.
+He will be succeeded by a contemptible person who has not been given the honour of royalty.
 He will invade the kingdom when its people feel secure, and he will seize it through intrigue.

 ## Daniel 11:22
-Then an overwhelming army will be swept away before him; both it and a prince of the covenant will be destroyed.
+Then an overwhelming force will be swept away before him; both it and a prince of the covenant will be destroyed.

 ## Daniel 11:23
 After an alliance is made with him, he will act deceitfully, and with only a few people he will rise to power.